RyanCPeters/Educational_Resources/test-site/MIT6_096IAP11_lec01.md

 | Punctuation/Separators | Punctuation defining the structure of a program | { } ( ) , ; |
 | Whitespace			 | Spaces of various sorts; ignored by the compiler | Spaces, tabs, newlines, comments |

+---
-2.3 Line-By-Line Explanation
+#### 2.3 Line-By-Line Explanation

-1.
-// indicates that everything following it until the end of the line is a comment: it is ignoredby thecompiler.
-Anotherway towriteacommentistoputitbetween /* and */ (e.g. x = 1 + /*sneaky comment here*/ 1;).
-A comment of this form may span multiple lines.
-Comments exist to explain non-obvious things going on in the code.
+1. `//` indicates that everything following it until the end of the line is a comment
+  - It is ignored by the compiler.
+Another way to write a comment is to put it between `/*` and `*/`
+    - e.g. `x = 1 + /*sneaky comment here*/ 1;`
+    - A comment of `/*blah*/` form may span multiple lines.
+  - Comments exist to explain non-obvious things going on in the code.
 Use them: document your code well!
-2.
-Lines beginning with # are preprocessor commands, which usually change what code is actually being compiled. #include tells thepreprocessor to dump in the contents of another file, here the iostream file, which defines the procedures for input/output.
+2. Lines beginning with # are preprocessor commands, which usually change what code is actually being compiled.
+  - `#include` tells thepreprocessor to dump in the contents of another file, here the iostream file, which defines the procedures for input/output.
-3
-4.
-int main() {...}defines the code that should execute when the program starts up.
-The curly braces represent grouping of multiple commands into a block.
+4. int main() {...} defines the code that should execute when the program starts up.
+  - The curly braces represent grouping of multiple commands into a block.
 More about this syntax in the next few lectures.
-5.
+5. Line 5 has multiple things that need addressing:
-• cout << : This is the syntax for outputting some piece of text to the screen.
-We’ll discuss how it works in Lecture 9.
+  - std::cout << : This is the syntax for outputting some piece of text to the screen.
+    - We’ll discuss how it works in Lecture 9.
-• Namespaces: In C++, identifiers can be defined within a context – sort of a directory of names – called a namespace.
-When we want to access an identifier definedin a namespace, we tell the compiler tolookforitin that namespace using the scope resolution operator (::).
-Here, we’re telling the compiler to look for cout in the std namespace, in which many standard C++ identifiers are defined.
+  - Namespaces: In C++, identifiers can be defined within a context – sort of a directory of names – called a namespace.
+    - When we want to access an identifier defined in a namespace, we tell the compiler to look for it in that namespace using the scope resolution operator:
+      - `::`
+    - Here, we’re telling the compiler to look for `cout` in the `std` namespace, in which many standard C++ identifiers are defined.
-A cleaner alternative is to add the following line below line 2: using namespace std;
+    - A cleaner alternative is to add the following line below line 2:
+      - `using namespace std;`
 This line tells the compiler that it should look in the std namespace for any identifier we haven’t defined.
 If we do this, we can omit the std:: prefix when writing cout.
 This is the recommended practice.
 •
 Strings: A sequence of characters such as Hello, world isknown as a string.A string that is specified explicitly in a program is a string literal.